Archie Andrews (puppet)

-Archie Andrews was a ventriloquist's dummy used by ventriloquist Peter Brough in radio and television shows in the UK in the 1950s and 1960s.
+Archie Andrews was a ventriloquist's dummy used by English ventriloquist Peter Brough in radio and television shows in the UK in the 1950s and 1960s.
 Perhaps the most popular show in its radio format was called Educating Archie, regularly attracting over 15 million listeners.
 Archie was invariably dressed in a broad-striped blazer, and addressed the ventriloquist as "Brough".
 The television scripts were written by Marty Feldman and Ronald Chesney.

 The radio show had a children's fan club that at one time had 250,000 members.
 Among future stars who appeared on the show were Tony Hancock, Dick Emery, Max Bygraves, Harry Secombe, Benny Hill, Beryl Reid and 14-year-old Julie Andrews.
 During this period Max Bygraves together with Archie Andrews/Peter Brough recorded "The Dummy Song" which is still available on Max Bygraves' compilation albums.